 (3) race under section 120B.35, subdivision 3, paragraph (a), clause (2);

 (4) home language;

 (5) English learners under section 124D.59;

-(6) free or reduced-price lunch; and
+(6) free or reduced-price meals; and

 (7) other categories designated by federal law to organize and report the data so that state and local policy makers can understand the educational implications of changes in districts' demographic profiles over time as data are available.